zammad/zammad-helm/zammad/README.md

 We recommend the `S3` storage provider using the optional `minio` subchart in this case.

 You can also use `File` storage.
-In this case, you should check:
+In this case, you need to provide an existing `PVC` via `zammadConfig.storageVolume`.

-- If you already use an `externalVolumeClaim` with `ReadWriteMany` access, you can keep using that.
-- If you already use an `externalVolumeClaim` with another access mode, we recommend migrating to S3 storage (see below).
-- If you used the default `PVC` of the Zammad `StatefulSet`, we also recommend migrating to S3 storage (see below).

-Background information: a future version of Zammad will increase the scalability by splitting up the current `Statefulset` into several `Deployment`s which can be scaled.
-This means the `PVC` of the current `StatefulSet` will then not be usable any more, and any volumes will have to support `ReadWriteMany` access.
+Note that this `PVC` must provide `ReadWriteMany` access to work properly for the different Deployments which may be on different nodes.

 #### How to migrate from `File` to `S3` storage